bhakiyakalimuthu/server-clique/README.md

 >* Script to fire up messages from client.
 >* This simple shell script starts client in loop and messages are feed from input.json
+>* Multiple client simulation: Same script can be run as multiple client instance to increase the load

 # Memory store benchmark
 * There are 2 memory store implementation available.